 The following was contributed by Kaitlin, a Travel Nurse volunteer in Cambodia.
 She recently completed a volunteer medical trip to Cambodia and shares some highlights of her experience below.
-If you have a volunteer trip that you would like to share, please Send us an Mail!
+If you have a volunteer trip that you would like to share, please send us an email!

 Who is International Medical Relief?

-The people that come to the clinic to seek a check up all left with a multivitamin or something as simple as Ibuprofen or Tylenol and you know what?
+The people that come to the clinic to seek a check-up all left with a multivitamin or something as simple as Ibuprofen or Tylenol, and you know what?
 They were so incredibly thankful.
-We taught the children how to properly wash their hands, to drink more water, and to brush their teeth.
+We taught the children how to wash their hands properly, drink more water, and brush their teeth.
 We taught women about safe sex and provided condoms.

 This trip changed me.

 “Let us be the ones who say we do not accept that a child dies every three seconds simply because he does not have the drugs you and I have.
 Let us be the ones to say we are not satisfied that your place of birth determines your right for life.
 Let us be outraged, let us be loud, let us be bold.”

 Until next time…

 If you are interested in more travel Nurse volunteer stories, please check out the recent Travel Nurse in Liberia series.
 Again, if you would like to share your volunteer experiences, please send us an email!